beeware/briefcase/docs/reference/platforms/iOS/xcode.rst

 **Version 1**

-Briefcase provides support for deployment to iOS devices through XCode but first requires that you to setup your Apple Developer account with your certificate in XCode.
+Briefcase provides support for deployment to iOS devices through Xcode but first requires that you to setup your Apple Developer account with your certificate in Xcode.

 **Version 2**

-Briefcase provides support for deployment to iOS devices through XCode. the following steps.
+Briefcase provides support for deployment to iOS devices through Xcode. the following steps.

-1. Setup your Apple Developer account with your certificate in XCode.
+1. Setup your Apple Developer account with your certificate in Xcode.
 2. Run ``briefcase open ios``.
-This will open your application in XCode.
+This will open your application in Xcode.
 3. Select your application.
 4. Select the `Signing and Capabilities` tab.
-5. Select your Apple Develoepr team or account from the `Team` dropdown.
+5. Select your Apple Developer team or account from the `Team` drop-down.
 6. Select your specific device.